mincong-h/mincong-h.github.io/en/about.md

     alt="Mincong Huang's Gravatar" />
 </p>

 Hi, welcome to my blog!
-I'm a software engineer at [Datadog](https://www.datadoghq.com/).
+I'm a software engineer at [Composable](https://becomposable.com/).
 I write blog posts in my free time.
 My blogs are bits and pieces of my tech journey.
-Most of them are related to Java.
+Most of them are related to software development and operations for a SaaS business.
 Hope you enjoy them!
-My opionions are my own, not Datadog's.
+My opionions are my own, not Composable's.
 This blog is powered by [Jekyll](https://jekyllrb.com/), a simple, blog-aware, static sites solution.

 <div class="layout--articles">